AxelDelsol/error-compare/README.md

 Exceptions are handled at the language level.
 It provides a way to raise/throw an error, to catch an error and (sometimes) execute code before the propagation.

+---
+When implementing this approach, I asked myself where to put try/except blocks.
+If I wanted to be very precise, I would have to wrap every function inside a try block, making the code very difficult to read.
+Instead I chose to only wrap external code and top level application code.

 1. The user can now report the stack trace and the associated notes that the author of `do_something` added to help with debugging.
 1. Unless a good documentation is written, a developer using `do_something` can not tell whether the function raises an error or not.
 1. Knowing which exception to raise and where it is used is a bit simpler with the try/except keywords.
 The note feature of python's exception allows to help ourselves in the future by adding extra comments to an error.